 Despite poor soil and hot climate, San Miguel Mission succeeded.
 Indians came to live and work.
-Some worked in fields... and vineyards or were herdsmen.
-Others learned to be carpenters, stone masons, blacksmiths, weavers, soap makers, leather workers or other trades.
-The workers were especially good at making roof tiles and made 36,000 of them between 1808 and 1809.
+Some worked in fields and vineyards or were herdsmen.
+Others learned to be carpenters, stone masons, blacksmiths, weavers, soap makers, and leather workers.
+They were good at making roof tiles and made 36,000 of them between 1808 and 1809.

 San Miguel Mission in the 1820s-1830s

 Father Martin died in 1824.
 His assistant Father Juan Cabot took over.
-In 1827, Father Cabot reported San Miguel owned several ranchos covering an area that extended 18 miles north and south, 66 miles east and 35 miles west.
+In 1827, Father Cabot reported San Miguel owned several ranchos covering an area18 miles north and south, 66 miles east and 35 miles west.
 He also reported it had an adobe house on the coast at San Simeon.

 At a hot spring south of the mission, Father Cabot had a shelter built where the Indians could soak and get relief from arthritis, a common ailment.

-San Miguel Mission was the last secularized, on July 14, 1836.
+San Miguel Mission was the last to be secularized, on July 14, 1836.
 Three years later, most of the natives were gone.
-Father Abella, the last Franciscan Father left, died in 1841.
+Father Abella, the last Franciscan Father there, died in 1841.

-In 1846, Governor Pio Pico sold the land and buildings.
+In 1846, Mexican Governor Pio Pico sold the land and buildings.
 The new owner lived in it and had a store there.
-After the Gold Rush, it was a stopping place for miners traveling from Los Angeles to San Francisco, and it was used for a saloon, one of the most popular along the El Camino Real.
+After the Gold Rush, it was a stopping place for miners traveling from Los Angeles to San Francisco.
+It was also used for a saloon.

 In 1878, the Catholic church returned.
 Father Philip Farrelly became the first pastor.